 Learning and behavior difficulties later in childhood

 The symptoms of failure to thrive may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

 How is failure to thrive diagnosed?

-Failure to thrive is usually discovered and diagnosed by the infant's physician.
-Infants are always weighed and measured when seen by their physicians for well-baby check-ups.
-The physician initiates a more complete evaluation when the infant's growth, development, and functioning are found to be delayed.
+Failure to thrive is usually discovered and diagnosed by the infant's healthcare provider.
+Infants are always weighed and measured when seen by their healthcare providers for well-baby check-ups.
+The healthcare provider begins a more complete evaluation when the infant's growth, development, and functioning are found to be delayed.

 Treatment for failure to thrive

-Specific treatment for failure to thrive will be determined by your child's physician based on:
+Specific treatment for failure to thrive will be determined by your child's healthcare provider based on:

 Your opinion or preference

 The individual issues involved in causing failure to thrive are almost always complex.
-Treatment depends on the cause of the condition and may involve a team of health care providers, including social workers, nutritionists, physical therapists, geneticists, and other specialists.
+Treatment depends on the cause of the condition and may involve a team of healthcare providers.
+This includes social workers, nutritionists, physical therapists, geneticists, and other specialists.